Zorba, Male Belly Dancer

 A good reason for all you ladies out there to Belly Dance: This is Jamaica at 4 months with her third child!

-Jamaica was my second teacher, whom I joined after I had to leave Janette due to schedule conflicts (I now take classes from both!).
+Jamaica was my second teacher, whom I joined after I had to leave Janette due to schedule conflicts (I eventually took classes from both for a number of years.).
 Jamaica's teaching style is very good for my way of learning.
 She is also taller than I am, so similar body sizes helps me learn.
 She is an absolute Master at slow, dramatic Belly Dance - quite rare and very awesome!
 The only problem with watching her dance is that I get a HUGE inferiority complex!
 Smile!

 I affectionately call her my "Dance Mother", since her's has been the guiding hand throughout most of my Belly Dance development.
 It was Jamaica who first got me on stage (see First Performance, a Tale of Terror?), not to mention constant encouragement (or was that badgering?!? wink!) until I got up the gumption to do my first solo!